-Dual-Shaft and Triple Shaft Mixers are used in the food industry for batching medium to high viscosity applications such as candy syrups, beverages, nutraceuticals, sauces, pastes, peanut butter, and other spreads.
+Dual-Shaft and Triple Shaft Mixers are used in the food industry for the batch manufacture of medium to high viscosity applications such as candy syrups, beverages, nutraceuticals, sauces, pastes, peanut butter, and other spreads.

 This type of mixing system is comprised of two or more independently-driven agitators working in tandem.
 A low speed anchor compliments one or two stationary high shear devices, such as an open disc-style disperser blade or a high shear mixer rotor/stator assembly.
-On its own, a disperser blade will produce acceptable flow patterns in batches up to around 50,000cP; the rotor/stator up to around 10,000cP.
+On its own, a disperser blade will produce acceptable flow patterns in batches up to around 50,000cps; the rotor/stator up to around 10,000cps.
 Hence, for higher viscosities, there is a need for a supplemental agitator to improve bulk flow, deliver material to the high speed devices and constantly remove product from the vessel walls for better heat transfer.

 The most common low speed agitator designs are the two-wing and three-wing anchor.
 For added efficiency, especially in terms of axial flow, a three-wing anchor can be modified to feature helical flights in between wings.
-In combination, high shear devices and an anchor will process products that are several hundred thousand centipoise.
+In combination, stationary high shear devices and an anchor will process food products as high as 500,000cps.